MYavuzYAGIS/Automotive-Cybersecurity/notes.md

 - MultiDrop topology(Bus) so every ECU is electrically connected to every other ECU.

+- No master-slave, they can transmit at any time.

 - Easy for plug and play.

-- `non-desctructive arbitration` for data transmission and collision prevention
+- `non-desctructive arbitration` for data transmission and collision prevention.
+Network Controller decides who wins based on their Arbitration ID.

 Cons:

-- Limited bandwidth with 10Mbps with `CAN-XL`
+- Limited bandwidth with 10Mbps with `CAN-XL` (also due to non-destructive arbitration)

 - Relatively small payload with max 8 bytes with CAN, 64 bytes with CAN-FD and 2048 bytes with CAN-XL

 - No common time base accross network.

+- no inherent redundancy and time sync.

+## **FlexRay**

+Used in `Safety/Time-Critical, Backbone, Control Data.`

+Pros:

+- Single twisted pair copper cable.

+- MultiDrop topology(Bus) so every ECU is electrically connected to every other ECU.

+- `inherently redundant and deterministic`

+- compeletly new message scturcure.

+- clock syncronization deterministic(static frames)

+- TDMA- Time Divided Media Access to aviod collisions.

+- fixes problams with CAN.

+- With every FlexRay chip, a redundant controller built in.

+Cons:

+- must design the entire network at one time.

+- all nodes must be aware of and programmed for the entire network design.

+- Max baud rate 10Mbps.